Consensys/linea-ens/packages/poh-signer-api/README.md

-# Linea POH signer API
+# Linea POH Signer API

 A NestJS API responsible for returning a signature acknowledging an address has passed the POH process.
 Uses the [POH api](https://linea-xp-poh-api.linea.build) to check if an address has a POH.